WHAT IS STAR?

 WHAT IS AN ASSESSMENT?

 A property assessment is based on market value.
-What would a willing buyer and a willing seller pay for the property under normal conditions.
+What would a willing buyer and a willing seller agree on for the property under normal conditions?
 There are three approaches used to value real property.
-They are the sales approach, the cost approach and the income approach.
-Typically when placing a market value on a pre-existing single family residence, the assessor uses the sales approach and compares sales of similar houses to the subject.
+They are: the sales approach, the cost approach and the income approach.
+Typically when placing a market value on a pre-existing single family residence, the Assessor uses the sales approach and compares sales of similar houses to the subject.
 However, the cost approach can also be used.
 The cost approach is based on the depreciated cost of labor and materials required to replace it.
 The income approach is typically used to value commercial properties.
-Any of these three approaches can be used to provide the best estimate of a properties market value.
-The property must be assessed as its current use, not the highest and best use of the property.
+Any of these three approaches can be used to provide the best estimate of a property's market value.